 Abel is next presented to us in the Scripture, as offering unto God a more excellent sacrifice than Cain, by which he obtained witness that he was righteous.
 It was a life that he offered.
 He took of the firstlings of the flock.
 His sacrifice prefigured the blood-shedding and death of Jesus.
 Abel thus acknowledged that he was a sinner before God, justly exposed to death and judgment, but that he

-rested only in the blood-shedding and death of the promised Redeemer,
+rested only in the blood-shedding and death of the promised Redeemer,and thus

 obtained witness that he was righteous (Heb.
 11:4).